-Food for Life Served Here believes on-site fresh cook kitchens are able to respond to the needs of pupils and help children understand how food is prepared and where it comes from.
-We aim to stop and reverse the loss of fresh-cook kitchens from schools and to support the use of local hubs where on-site kitchens are not viable.
-Food for Life Served Here aims to increase the number of skilled catering staff using unprocessed ingredients serving freshly prepared, tasty dishes.
+Food for Life Served Here believes on-site fresh cook kitchens are able to respond to the needs of children and help them understand how food is prepared and where it comes from.
+We aim to stop and reverse the loss of fresh-cook kitchens from early years settings and to support the use of local hubs where on-site kitchens are not viable.
+Food for Life Served Here aims to increase the number of skilled catering staff using unprocessed ingredients and serving freshly prepared, tasty dishes.